cgcgcg/Trilinos/packages/PyTrilinos2/README.md

 # PyTrilinos2

+PyTrilinos2 requires Pybind11 which can be installed via python -m pip install pybind11

+If Trilinos is configured with default options, the provided header files will work out-of-the-box.
+Otherwise, Binder needs to be available as well.
+Instructions on how to install Binder can be found below.

 ## Binder installation:

 To build Binder execute the following command sequence in shell with `$HOMEBINDER` the location where you want to build Binder: